CapMousse/setitup/README.md

 If you wan't to install a specific namespace, you can use `setitup install -n namespace`.

+### Check environment

+You can easily check if your environment can run your project, just by using `setitup doctor`.

+As `install`, `doctor` can use the namespace parameter

 ## Create custom namespaces

 If you want to add a custom namespace, to add custom commands and tools, or if you want to override an existing namespace, simply create a setitup.js on your directory.